-Broker non-votes occur when a beneficial owner of shares held in street name submits his or her signed voter instruction form, but does not give instructions to the broker, bank, or agent holding the shares as to how to vote on matters deemed "non-routine."
-Generally, if shares are held in street name, the beneficial owner of the shares is entitled to give voting instructions to the broker, bank, or agent may vote the shares with respect to submits his or her signed voter instruction form, but does not provide voting instructions, the broker, bank, or agent may vote the shares with respect to matters that are considered to be "routine," but may not vote the shares with respect to "non-routine" matters.
-In the event a beneficial owner of shares held in street name does not submit a voter instruction form or otherwise vote by one of the methods described above, then the broker, bank, or agent holding such beneficial owner's shares may vote the shares in its discretion to the extent permitted by The Nasdaq Marketplace Rules (the Nasdaq Listing Rules).
-Proposal 1 is considered "non-routine," and Proposal 2 is considered "routine" under the Nasdaq Listing Rules.
+Broker non-votes occur when a beneficial owner of shares held in street name submits a signed voter instruction form, but does not give instructions to the broker, bank, or other agent holding the shares as to how to vote on matters deemed "non-routine."
+Generally, if shares are held in street name, the beneficial owner of the shares is entitled to give voting instructions to the broker, bank, or other agent holding the shares.
+If the beneficial owner submits a signed voter instruction form, but does not provide voting instructions, the broker, bank, or other agent may vote the shares with respect to matters that are considered to be "routine," but may not vote the shares with respect to "non-routine" matters.
+If a beneficial owner of shares held in street name does not submit a voter instruction form or otherwise vote by one of the methods described above, then the broker, bank, or other agent holding such beneficial owner's shares may vote the shares in its discretion to the extent permitted by The Nasdaq Marketplace Rules (the Nasdaq Listing Rules).
+Proposal 1 is considered "non-routine" and Proposal 2 is considered "routine" under the Nasdaq Listing Rules.